ralic/gnu_woodchuck/doc/woodchuck.rst

 need for the application to manage a map between Woodchuck's UUIDs and local stream and object identifiers.

-Woodchuck makes an upcall, StreamUpdate and ObjectDownload, to the application when the application should update a stream or download an object, respecitvely.
+Woodchuck makes an upcall, StreamUpdate and ObjectTransfer, to the application when the application should update a stream or transfer an object, respecitvely.
 After updating a stream, the application invokes stream.UpdateStatus and registers any newly discovered objects using stream.ObjectRegister.
-ObjectDownload tells the application to download an object.
-After attempting the download, the application responds by calling object.DownloadStatus.
+ObjectTransfer tells the application to transfer an object.
+After attempting the transfer, the application responds by calling object.TransferStatus.

 When a user uses an object, an application can report this to Woodchuck using object.Used.
 The application can include a bitmask